ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 vmount: reduce stack size to 1900 as recommended by @bkueng (maximum used memory observed: 1552)
-message: vmount: reduce stack size to 1900 as recommended by @bkueng (maximum used memory observed: 1552)
 ### Antipattern Category

 ### Keyword